reflectoring/reflectoring.github.io/_posts/2021-05-14-Spring-Boot-TestConfiguration.md

     void contextLoads() {}
 }
 ```
+A simple unit test that imports the @TestConfiguration to overwrite the WebClient and inject the same to the service class.

 ### Implementing Test using Static Inner Class
-Let us implement a simple unit test that imports the `@TestConfiguration` declared as a static inner class.
-In this case, we don't need to instruct the Spring Context to load the `@TestConfiguration` class:

 ```java
 @SpringBootTest
 @TestPropertySource(locations="classpath:test.properties")